 - Life Support: Would you want to remain on life support if there is no real chance of you regaining consciousness?
 If you do not want life support, how would your Agent verify that there is no chance of you coming back to consciousness?
 For example, would you want certification by two physicians ?
 If you do want life support, how long would you want to remain on life support?
 Indefinitely?
 10 days?
 30 days?

 - Organ Donation: Would you want to donate your organs?
 For transplant?
 For research?
 As you are likely starting to see, an Advance Health Care Directive is a customizable document that may be changed to meet your needs.

 Like a Power of Attorney, without an Advance Health Care Directive, your loved ones may be stuck going to Probate Court to obtain a conservatorship over you in order to make health care decisions.
 The conservatorship process is time-consuming and expensive, which is why pre-planning with a relatively inexpensive Advance Health Care Directive is a much smarter route.

-If you need help with an Advance Heath Care Directive, please contact Tony at (626) 858-9378 or through his website, Contact Us.
-Tony does not charge for initial consultations.
+If you need help with an Advance Heath Care Directive, please contact our attorneys at (626) 858-9378 or through his website, Contact Us.
+We do not charge for initial consultations.

 For additional information on Advance Directives, please read: